spandanaerukull/Terraform2/readme.md

 we cannot create the our own functions, we have use prebuilt functions functions wil take some input and it will give some desired output
 # =======================data sources===========================
-data sources will fetch the info from provider so everytime it will get the updatad details of ami, vpc, or security groupids data source also will quary the info from provider
+data sources will fetch the info from provider(aws) so everytime it will get the updatad details of ami, vpc, or security groupids data source also will quary the info from provider
 # ====================locals============================